rlnsy/mystix/MILESTONES.md

+## Final Deliverable Update (10-18-2020)
+### Original Goals
+We set out to create a DSL with high-level syntax for common tasks in the data science space.
+We settled on three core features to implement for our MVP:
+1. Loading data
+2. Manipulating data programmatically
+3. Displaying data in live plots.

+With additional stretch goals such as user-defined functions.
+We also wanted a syntax/grammar that was intuitive for users coming from languages like Matlab, R , and Python as well as easy enough for new programmers to learn - since making data science more accessible is of strong importance for us.

+### Process
+Our first attempt at designing our language grammar was more or less an exercise in coming up with arbitrary syntax and not considering the semantics.
+We wrote down a bunch of fake code and pretended we knew what it meant.

+ After a few refinements following our first user study, we ended up with some ideas for a better grammar/syntax, but were still without clear semantics and more than a few inconsistencies and unnecessary keywords.

+This didn't stop us from proceeding with our implementation.
+We developed our software from the back forward, so to speak, first making sure the end features were working in our codebase and slowly moved to unite these with the user-facing language through tokenization, parsing, and evaluation.

+In all of our implementation, we attempted to define and specify our language semantics completely in terms of unit and integration tests.
+This lead to a relatively stable logic throughout the project, except when we had to make significant changes to the grammar which propagated throughout the other modules.

+ Our main challenge during implementation was team coordination.
+All of us put in countless hours of work and met frequently but encountered issues when integrating code and interacting with shared data structures, such as the AST.
+Using Python as
+    our primary language
+    highly exacerbated this issue, as we
+    often had silent errors related to type inconsistencies, which could have been avoided using a statically type-checked language like Java.

+### Studies
+Since our first user study, we have performed studies with many more participants and collected valuable results.
+These are document in the [user studies](https://github.students.cs.ubc.ca/cpsc410-2020w-t1/cpsc410_project1_team17/tree/master/user_studies) directory.

+### Accomplishments
+As of this entry, we have achieved all of our MVP goals, with some limitations.
+Most of these are documented in the [issues](https://github.students.cs.ubc.ca/cpsc410-2020w-t1/cpsc410_project1_team17/issues) section of our repo.
+Most importantly: bugs in our implementation, our grammar and the flexibility of our language all need improvment, but we plan on addressing these problems and more in future updates post-deadline.
+We have published our software to the Python Package Index ([PyPI](https://pypi.org/project/mystix/0.1.3/)) in order to distribute it for use by the public, and will update this
+    package as we make improvments.
+This project has been fun and taught us a lot about language design as well as software engineering in a team.
+Big thanks to the course staff , particularly our TA, Oloff, for providing guidance along the way!
+We hope you enjoy exploring our project.

 ## Milestone 4 Update (10-09-2020)
 ### Status of Implementation
 As of today, we have implemented several code components of our language